binspector/binspector.github.io/source/_posts/2014-10-13-big-trouble-in-little-endian.markdown

     ...
 ```

-While Binspector handles endianness in atoms, the last thing I wanted to do was double-specify the format, one for each case.
+While Binspector handles endianness in atoms, the last thing I wanted to do was double-specify the format, one for each endian option.
 What I wanted was to be able to predicate the endianness of an atom in an _expression_, not just a keyword (`big` v. `little`), and to have that expression take file data into consideration in the process (`header == 0x4d4d`).
 So let it be done:

 ```
 struct tiff_t